 Needless, to say, if the case has not been filed, either party can say, “let’s put this on pause for now.”
 This will either stop the divorce or force one party to file.

-This disadvantage to not filing is that the maintenance period.
+This disadvantage to not filing is that the maintenance period will be extended based on the filing date.
 If you don’t file, the clock keeps ticking and the period during which maintenance is paid gets longer and longer (which is a good or bad thing depending on your position).

 As an interesting side note, this is how all celebrities get divorced.
 Otherwise, all of their private information becomes public knowledge even if the court seals the divorce.
 That’s why we never hear about celebrity divorces unless there are issues with the children like Kevin Federline getting custody of Britney Spears’ kids.